Butt Monkey: Not as severe as some examples, but Ayumu usually gets the short end of the stick at any given moment.

 Power Incontinence: Potentially one of the worst cases on record.
 Unchecked, her magic would spill out through her words and feelings.
 Even when she dies, her magic will rage on.

-She speaks in episode 11 and in episode 12 she sings, though only because her powers are temporarily transferred to Ayumu so she can do so.
+She speaks in Episodes 11 and in Episode 12 she sings, though only because her powers are temporarily transferred to Ayumu so she can do so.
 Also with the help of Haruna.
-She does again in Of The Dead episode 7 thanks to Haruna borrowing her mana.
+She does again in Of The Dead Episode 7 thanks to Haruna borrowing her mana.

 Weirdness Magnet: Sarasvati obviously sees her as this, otherwise she wouldn't put a hit on her in the first place.